paulbrodersen/netgraph/README.md

 from netgraph import Graph; help(Graph)
 ```

+## Recent changes

+- 4.2.2 Fixed a bug that occurred every time an InteractiveGraph was initialised withut tabular annotations
+- 4.2.1 Added online documentation

 ## Help, I don't know how to do ...!

 Please raise an issue.
 Include any relevant code and data in a